ingeno/mend-scan-action/README.md

 ### Additional Configuration

 As defined in the `inputs` section in the [action.yml](./action.yml) file, there is an input (`config-file`) for a configuration file that can take in additional parameters to customize the scanner runs.
-You can define as many as these files as needed (e.g. a file per environment) and depending on which file you need for a specific run, you can pass that as an input when invoking the action.
+You can define as many of these files as needed (e.g. a file per environment) and depending on which file you need for a specific run, you can pass that as an input when invoking the action.
 An example of this configuration can be found below:

 ```
 fileSystemScan=false